prishabhatia20/Shortest-Path-Algorithm/README.md

 NOTE: Timings differ slightly based on what computer the code is run on.

+## Dependencies
+In order to run this algorithm, you need to install the following libraries.
+- time
+- dijkstar
+- scipy
+- math
+- networkx
+- matplotlib

 ## Source Image Links for Graphs
 These graphs were used in our test cases.